MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/control-external-messaging-with-exchange.md

   - RemoveOME

-For any other mail flow rule you have in place that is not on this list, if you have configured Yammer to enforce your Exchange Online Exchange Transport Rules, Yammer will block external messaging and external groups.
+For any other mail flow rule you have in place that is not on this list, if you have configured Yammer to enforce your Exchange Online mail flow rules, Yammer will block external messaging and external groups.

 ### Q: Is this available to Yammer Basic networks?
-<a name="ETRswork"> </a>

 A: No. In order to apply mail flow rules, the Yammer network must be associated with an Office 365 tenant which includes Exchange Online, so that we know which mail flow rules to look at.
 Linking a Yammer network to Office 365 requires Yammer Enterprise.